feralcreative/moto-router/README.md

 - **`routes.json`**: List of route base names (e.g., `{ "base": "01-Sample-Route-One" }`).
 - **`build.sh`**: Helper script to auto-generate `routes.json`.

+## 🏍️ Customizing Logos

+Logo images for the demo and route pages live in the local `./img/logos/` directory (not `/img` at the project root).
+There are two main logos used in the UI:

+- **`panel-logo.png`** — appears to the left of the title in the info panel.
+- **`map-logo.png`** — appears at the top right of the map.

+Both are referenced with relative paths like `./img/logos/map-logo.png` and can be customized by swapping out the image files or updating the HTML/CSS as needed.

+By default, both logo images are wrapped in anchor tags (links) in the HTML.
+You can change or remove these links as desired to point to your own site, a club page, or nowhere at all.

+- **To remove a logo:** Just delete or rename the relevant PNG in `./img/logos/`.
+The code will automatically hide the placeholder if the image is missing—no further action required.
+- **To use your own logo:** Replace any placeholder PNG with your own image (using the same filename for instant results, or update the HTML if you use a different name).
+- **No server restart needed:** Logo changes appear as soon as you reload the page.

+_This makes it easy to brand your map pages with your club, group, or event logo—or remove logos entirely for a minimalist look._

 ---

 ## Local Development & Environment